-- A paying spouse can ask the courts to reduce or end the alimony if the lower earning spouse becomes self-supporting before the end of the court-ordered support period.
+- A paying spouse can ask the courts to reduce or end the alimony if the lower-earning spouse becomes self-supporting before the end of the court-ordered support period.

 - If you are the would-be recipient of alimony and suspect your spouse is not reporting all income, you will need to obtain proof of that fact.
-You can testify as to what your spouse told you about their earnings, or ask witnesses to testify about your spouse’s earnings.
+You can testify what your spouse told you about their earnings or ask witnesses to testify about your spouse’s earnings.
 It also may be possible to demonstrate that earnings have been underreported by proving that the marital lifestyle enjoyed over the years was paid for with earnings that would not have been possible on the amount of income declared by your spouse.
 If the judge agrees, not only could your alimony increase, but your spouse could also be sanctioned for contempt of court.

-- The paying spouse could challenge how much spousal support you need, for how long and why you need it.
+- The paying spouse could challenge how much spousal support you need, for how long, and why you need it.
 For example, on the basis that the once-dependent children have now grown, or the medical conditions that the receiving spouse said was an obstacle to them working no longer exists.

 Talk to family law attorneys or divorce lawyers in your area about alimony awards in situations similar to yours.
 Alternatively, you may be able to find a divorce mediator if you and your spouse are amicable.
 The mediator can help you reach an agreement on alimony without incurring legal fees or going to court.
 Spouses have been known to agree to the alimony payments after they understand what a court would normally award.